eliasson/markuseliasson.se/content/article/building-your-own-dsl.md

 I often find myself creating sequence diagrams, whether when designing a system, explaining some details to a colleague or just when trying to understand something for myself.
 The last few years I have used the excellent service [http://websequencediagrams.com](http://websequencediagrams.com) but I have two problems with that service:

-1) Version control, I needed to keep my source files under version control and manually copy paste into the web editor.
+1) Version control.
+I needed to keep my source files under version control and manually copy paste into the web editor.

-2) Online only, I do a fair amount of work while travelling and in the deep forests of Sweden you’re not always connected to the Internet.
+2) Online only.
+I do a fair amount of work while travelling and in the deep forests of Sweden, you’re not always connected to the Internet.

 This will result in a blog series about creating a custom language where you can express a sequence flow and produce image representations out of these, both using a command line tool as well as Visual Studio Code.